Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 “There really isn’t that much of a difference in many respects with what we’re saying,” Fauci said.
 “The president feels optimistic about something — his feeling about it.
 What I’m saying is that it might — it might be effective.
 I’m not saying that it isn’t.
-It might be effective.”
+It might be effective.

-“But as a scientist, as we’re getting it out there, we need to do it in a way as — while we are making it available for people who might want the hope that it might work, you’re also collecting data that will ultimately show that it is truly effective and safe under the conditions of COVID-19,” Fauci said.
+“But as a scientist, as we’re getting it out there, we need to do it in a way as — while we are making it available for people who might want the hope that it might work, you’re also collecting data that will ultimately show that it is truly effective and safe under the conditions of covid-19,” Fauci said.
 “So there really isn’t difference.
 It’s just a question of how one feels about it.”

 For a nonpolitical official, Fauci’s response was quite politically sensitive.
-He’s spent decades in government, of course, working for presidents of both parties — the sort of thing which seems likely to hone a skill at navigating political currents.
+He has spent decades in government, of course, working for presidents of both parties — the sort of thing which seems likely to hone a skill at navigating political currents.
 On that day, Fauci was careful to highlight the difference between his reliance on the science with Trump’s optimism but did so without challenging the president directly.
 He made his point without obviously undermining Trump’s position.

 Over the next few months, though, Fauci’s desire to accurately represent the threat posed by the pandemic frequently conflicted with Trump’s insistence on “optimism.”
-Over and over, the doctor found himself answering questions honestly in ways which made clear his disagreements with Trump’s approach.
+Over and over, the doctor found himself answering questions honestly in ways that made clear his disagreements with Trump’s approach.
 And, over and over, his warnings proved prescient.

 This is important to keep in mind given a new ad created by Trump’s reelection campaign.

-The president’s it’ll-all-work-out approach to the virus has repeatedly proven to be flawed, leading Americans to view his handling of the pandemic with broad skepticism.
+The president’s it’ll-all-work-out approach to the virus has repeatedly proved to be flawed, leading Americans to view his handling of the pandemic with broad skepticism.
 That, in turn, has hammered his standing in the polls.
 So a new ad from Trump’s campaign tries to spin how the administration handled the virus by appealing to a trusted voice on the subject: Fauci.

 The spot quotes Fauci during a March 22 interview on Fox News.